GITMCode/GITM/srcDoc/index.md

 - The grid, given as start and end latitude, start and end longitude, and the number of blocks (processors) to use in latitude and longitude.
 [See this grid description for more](internals/grid.md).
-- Save plots, telling what type of plots to output (`3DALL` by default) and how often (300s = 5 minutes).
+- Save plots, telling what type of files to output (`3DALL` by default) and how often (300s = 5 minutes).
 The restarts can be ignored unless you know you will need them.
 - MHD_Indices - This is the the path to a file which is used as inputs to the high-latitude electrodynamics, specifying IMF and solar wind.
 There are instructions